PrintNifesimi/PythonRecruiterTool/README.md

 # RecruiterTool
-This tool helps recruiters find possible colleagues and partners based on the keywords in the desired social media you choose.
+This tool utilizes Selenium to help recruiters find possible candidates, colleagues, and partners based on the keywords in your desired social media.
-There is also an option to get the emails of this prospects aslong as it is availabe in the biography of the user in the specified social media profile.
+There is also an option to get the emails of these prospects as long as it is available in the user's biography in the specified social media profile.